A History of Olive Oil Part 1

 This is where our true historical journey begins and where we have to take a look at the maps of the ancient world to make sense of where we are.
 From all of my research, the first known olive trees date back to the Neolithic era of Asia Minor, specifically ancient Persia and Mesopotamia, as far back as the 8th millennium BC and were harvested by those peoples.
 From there it is believed that the olive spread to the Mediterranean Basin, specifically modern day Syria and Palestine (Phonetia).
 There is debate as to when the cultivation of olives actually began.
 There is a Neolithic excavation site called Kfar Samir where simple olive presses have been found.
 That would put the cultivation timeline ~5000 BCEon the Carmel Coast of ancient Israel.
 In the Late Bronze Age Greece started to produce its own olives on Minoan Crete and Cyprus and was the likely source of the wealth of the Minoan Kingdom.
 Some scholars argue that olive cultivation originated with the Ancient Egyptians since olives have been found in Egyptian tombs from 2,000 BC.

 Olive oil not only became a major trading commodity but by this time also had extremely wide cultural significance.
-It is perhaps most famously known as a branch of peace and as the victor’s crown in the ancient Olympic Games, but more on cultural and spiritual significance in part 3.
+It is perhaps most famously known as a branch of peace and as the victor’s crown in the ancient Olympic Games.
 The success of the industry is attested by records of olive oil exports to Greece and Egypt throughout the 3rd millennium BCE.
 The Greeks, like the peoples of the Levant, soon produced a surplus of olives and olive oil, and built up a lucrative export industry.
 Such was the olive’s importance that it was the only permissible export in the celebrated laws created by Solon (c.
 640 – c.
 560 BCE).

 The Phoenicians and Greeks were responsible for the spread of the olive to the Mediterranean shores of North Africa and Iberia from Asia Minor.
 The Romans began planting on the mainland, had dedicated nursery beds and began grafting domesticated cuttings into wild olive tree trunks.
 Farmers then planted those trees amongst their fruit trees.
 Their animals grazed among the groves to combat weeds, which also allowed for multiple sources of income.